hhenske/CoderGirl-FrontEnd_Studio6/README.md

 ### B. Mapping over `filteredGroceryList`

 - [ ] Inside `<CategoryList>`, add `filteredGroceryList` to the destructured props object.
 If you have React Developer Tools installed, this is a great time to open your dev tools inside the browser and see if `filteredGroceryList` is getting the data you expected.
 (Note: Install React Dev Tools by searching for it in google in your preferred browser and select your browser's webstore in the results.
 You should see the React logo and many installs and reviews.
 Add the extension to your browser.
-You then will be able to access information on each componenet's state, props and more through the browser's developer tools.)
+You then will be able to access information on each component's state, props and more through the browser's developer tools.)
 - [ ] Then you will once again map over `filteredGroceryList` to return a JSX expression to display the grocery item.
 Before rendering the `<GroceryItem>` component, let's make sure it works by displaying the name of the item as an `<li>` element

 Once complete, the app should now look like this: